PlotnikovPhilipp/InnoscriptaInterview/README.md

-# How to deploy *PhilippPizza* web application at server
+# How to deploy *TicTac* web application at server

 1. The command **npm run build** build the production version in folder /dist/
 2. Put the content  of /dist/ folder to the root folder of server